What is Target Marketing? The Good, The Bad, and The Ugly

 This doesn't necessarily mean your target audience will be your only consumers.
 It just means they are a more specific group among the total number of consumers you could potentially have.

-Targeted marketing is not only another type of marketing strategy.
-It is also very effective in getting products and services to the right people or the selected audience type; this kind of marketing raises awareness through advertising tools such as billboards ads; the main aim of this type of marketing is to reach the 'who' when it comes to a product.
+It is also very effective at getting products and services to the right people or to a specific audience; this kind of marketing raises awareness through advertising tools such as billboard ads.

 For example, you could have a billboard advert about an alcoholic beverage of some sort, the billboard in question will have to define whom this product is targeted at, and there would also be a direct personalized message, like a one-liner, addressed to the target audience.